Bond Head Heritage Conservation District Study

 Public input is a critical part of the development of the HCD Plan, and there will be multiple opportunities to ensure the community's vision is captured.
 Please see the sections below for more information.

 About Bond Head

-The hamlet of Bond Head is located west of highway 400 at the intersection of County Roads 27 and 88.
+The hamlet of Bond Head is located west of Highway 400 at the intersection of County Roads 27 and 88.

 main street Bond Head circa 1880

-About designating a Heritage Conservation District
+About Heritage Conservation Districts

 Heritage Conservation Districts recognize the collective heritage value of areas and neighbourhoods that have common threads such as architecture, era, neighbourhood design and development.

 Municipalities can identify and preserve areas and neighbourhoods with unique heritage character.
-This is done by creating a Heritage District Plan under Part V of the Ontario Heritage Act, which provides guidelines for managing future development and alteration of existing heritage structures.
+This is done by creating a Heritage District Plan under Part V of the

 Bond Head looking east circa 1880